-- They want different things to come from the experience.
-If one person just wants to hook-up and the other is interested in a serious relationship, those two people want different things out of sex.
-It’s important that both partners be on the same page.
+- Does a person feel comfortable communicating their needs and expectations?
+Being able to share what works/doesn’t work.
+If one person just wants to hook-up and the other is interested in a serious relationship, those people may want different things out of sex.

 - Is there consent?
 Consent is a must because everyone deserves to feel comfortable and safe.
 Consent is excited, sober and continuous.
 It’s not just a one time question but also an ongoing conversation about boundaries.
 Consent can be taken back at any time.